ibm-cloud-docs/virtualization-solutions/planning/design-considerations-openshift/networking-design.md

 ### Load-balancers
 {: #virt-sol-openshift-network-design-vpc-lb}

-[OpenShift Virtualization]{: tag-red}

 See [Load-balancers](/docs/virtualization-solutions?topic=virt-sol-network-design-vpc-lb).

 A Red Hat OpenShift Ingress controller is deployed to your Red Hat OpenShift Kubernetes Service (ROKS) cluster that functions as the ingress endpoint for external network traffic.
 In a ROKS cluster, a VPC Application Load Balancer is automatically created per cluster to expose the Ingress controller

 **How it works:**
 1. DNS service resolves the route subdomain to the VPC load balancer hostname
 2. The VPC load balancer resolves the VPC hostname to an available external IP address of an Ingress controller service that was reported as healthy
 3. The VPC load balancer sends the request to an Ingress controller service
 4. The Ingress controller forwards the request to the private IP address of the app pod over the private network

 In ROKS on VPC: